vickmuir/Backup/evault-exchange-plugin.md

 ## Install the Exchange plug-in

-The Exchange Plug-in is installed during the Windows Agent 64-bit installation.
-The Plug-in can be installed when installing the Agent or it can be installed later, by re-running the installation with the Modify selection.
+The Exchange plug-in is installed during the Windows Agent 64-bit installation.
+The plug-in can be installed when installing the Agent or it can be installed later, by re-running the installation with the Modify selection.

 **Note**: Before installing the plug-in for your Microsoft Windows server, stop both EVault services in `services.msc`.